Intermittent Explosive Disorder

 An inability to resist aggressive urges may be an indication of intermittent explosive disorder.
-Individuals with this disorder often seriously damage property or assault others, usually in stark contrast to the provocation involved in a situation.
+Individuals with this disorder often seriously damage property or assault others, and react in ways that are entirely out of proportion to the provocation.

-Intermittent Explosive Disorder falls in the category of Impulse-Control Disorders.
-The condition is characterized by failure to resist aggressive impulses, resulting in serious assaults or property destruction.
+Intermittent explosive disorder falls in the category of impulse control disorders.
+The condition is characterized by failure to resist aggressive impulses, resulting in serious assaults, property destruction, or frequent verbal aggression in the form of temper tantrums or tirades.
 Examples of this behavior include threatening to or actually hurting another person and purposefully breaking or damaging an object of value.

-Most patients are young men and history will often involve frequent traffic accidents, moving violations and possibly sexual impulsivity.
+Most patients are young men and history will often involve frequent traffic accidents, moving violations, and possibly sexual impulsivity.
 These patients may exhibit extreme sensitivity to alcohol.
-This disorder is a controversial category because some clinicians believe that it is only a symptom of other diagnoses rather than a disorder on its own.

-Additionally, the aggressive episodes are not better accounted for by another mental disorder (such as Antisocial Personality Disorder, Borderline Personality Disorder, a Psychotic Disorder, a Manic Episode, Conduct Disorder, or Attention-Deficit/Hyperactivity Disorder) and are not due to the direct physiological effects of a substance (such as a medication or a drug of abuse) or a general medical condition (such as head trauma, Alzheimer's disease)
+Additionally, the aggressive episodes are not better accounted for by another mental disorder (such as antisocial personality disorder, borderline personality disorder, a psychotic disorder, a manic episode, conduct disorder, or attention-deficit/hyperactivity disorder) and are not due to the direct physiological effects of a substance (such as a medication or a drug of abuse) or a general medical condition (such as head trauma or Alzheimer's disease)

-Individuals with Intermittent Explosive Disorder sometimes describe intense impulses to be aggressive prior to their aggressive acts.
-Explosive episodes may be associated with affective symptoms such as irritability or rage, increased energy, and racing thoughts during the aggressive impulses and acts, and rapid onset of depressed mood and fatigue after the acts.
+Individuals with intermittent explosive disorder sometimes describe intense impulses to be aggressive prior to their aggressive acts.
+Explosive episodes may be associated with affective symptoms such as irritability or rage, increased energy, racing thoughts during the aggressive impulses and acts, and rapid onset of depressed mood and fatigue after the acts.
 Some individuals may also report that their aggressive episodes are often preceded or accompanied by symptoms such as tingling, tremors, palpitations, chest tightness, head pressure, or hearing an echo.
-This disorder may result in job loss, school suspension, divorce, difficulties with interpersonal relationships or other impairment in social or occupational areas, accidents (such as in vehicles), hospitalization because of injuries from fights or accidents, financial problems, incarcerations or other legal problems.
+This disorder may result in job loss, school suspension, divorce, difficulties with interpersonal relationships or other impairment in social or occupational areas, accidents (such as in vehicles), hospitalization because of injuries from fights or accidents, financial problems, incarcerations, or other legal problems.

 The cause of intermittent explosive disorder appears to be a combination of biological and environmental factors.
 Lives have been torn apart by this disorder, but medications can help control the aggressive impulses.

-The majority of cases occur when the individual is between late adolescence and late twenties.
+The majority of cases occur when the individual is younger than 35 years of age.
 There is some evidence that the neurotransmitter serotonin may play a role in this disorder.

-Although the prevalence of intermittent explosive disorder is unknown yet considered rare, the disorder is probably more common than realized and may be an important cause of violent behavior.
-Intermittent explosive disorder is more common in men.
+The disorder is probably more common than realized and may be an important cause of violent behavior.
+Some studies have found that intermittent explosive disorder is more common in men.

-Treatment could involve medication or therapy including behavioral modification, with the best prognosis utilizing a combination of the two.
+Treatment could involve medication or therapy, including behavioral modification, and a combination of both offers the best prognosis.
 Group counseling and anger management sessions can also be helpful.
 Relaxation techniques have been found to be useful in neutralizing anger.